ppy/osu-wiki/news/2024/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu.md

 *How did you get introduced to osu!, and what was your first impression of it?*

-> I first played osu! in early 2017, and though I can't remember exactly why I suspect I might have found the game through [BTMC](https://osu.ppy.sh/users/3171691)'s ["And some say he never played osu! again"](https://www.youtube.com/watch?v=WKja2Ee7Pys) video. osu! was my first experience with a rhythm game, so it was nice to have something completely different — especially when it's free.
+> I first played osu! in early 2017, and though I can't remember exactly why I suspect I might have found the game through ::BTMC::{ user-id=3171691 }'s ["And some say he never played osu! again"](https://www.youtube.com/watch?v=WKja2Ee7Pys) video. osu! was my first experience with a rhythm game, so it was nice to have something completely different — especially when it's free.
 I'd play with a few friends every now and then, which was quite fun as I'm a pretty competitive person, making improving that much more satisfying.

 *What would you call the greatest gift that osu! has given you?*